1222rk/roi-calculator/README.md

 JavaScript

 📄 License
-Free to use and modify.
+Project is free to use and modify.